hwong23/reto3/README.md

 # Introduction
 Reto 3.
-La alianza rebelde
+La alianza rebelde.
-Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.
+Descrifrar el mensaje secreto y la ubicación del navío imperial.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: